 What to expect

-- Most of the time you will be studio based but you may also spend time on location or travelling.
+- Most of the time you'll be studio based, but you may also spend time on location or travelling.
 Some of your working week may be spent at home or in the office.

 - With the growth in e-commerce, an increasing number of stylist roles require those with experience and knowledge of social media and online retailing.

-- The majority of opportunities can be found in London and the South East with retailers and studios across the country.
+- The majority of opportunities can be found in London and the South East, but retailers and studios do exist across the country.